 To navigate the city’s magnificent sites, you can board a taxi, rent a bicycle, use public transport or order a ride-sharing Uber.

-This article was written in collaboration with Mary Davis.
+This article about the best Brussels attractions was written in collaboration with Mary Davis.